oscarlai1998/tp/docs/UserGuide.md

 8MCs/160MCs Completed
 --------------------------------------------------------------------------------------
 ```
+<sup>***Figure 1.1.11** Expected results when 8 out of the 160 MCs has been completed (5% completion)*</sup>

 ### Calculate CAP: `cap`

-Calculates the current CAP and shows the degree classification based on the grades from the modules that have
-been marked as completed.
+Calculates your current Cumulative Average Point (CAP) according to the modules that have been completed with a graded score (i.e. A+ to F).
+The `cap` command also displays the current degree classification based on the CAP calculated.

+> ℹ️ **Note:** Modules with Satisfactory/Unsatisfactory (S/U) grades are not calculated in the CAP

 Format: